devastion/php-laravel-all-in-one/README.md

 }
 ```

+You can check dockerized demo application [here](https://github.com/devastion/php-laravel-all-in-one/tree/main/laravel-todo-app).

+Refer to the extension's page for additional configurations.

 ## Requirements

 To use Intelephense intelligence you need to disable the built in PHP Language Server (Go to `Extensions` > search `@builtin php` > disable `PHP Language Features`) .
 For debugging you need to install Xdebug.
 Follow the [official guide](https://xdebug.org/docs/install).